Im-Rises/particle-simulator-webgl/README.md

 Major:

-- &#9744; Use a transform feedback to update the position and velocity for parallelization with the GPU using ping-pong buffering
+- &#9745; Use a transform feedback to update the position and velocity for parallelization with the GPU using ping-pong buffering
-- &#9744; Use the output as next input without ping-pong buffering, by directly writing the output to the input buffer ?
+- &#9745; Use the output as next input without ping-pong buffering.
+- &#9744; Correct the transform feedback error

 Important: